ec-jrc/lisflood-model/3_optLISFLOOD_transmission-loss/index.md

 ## Description of the transmission loss approach

 The approach by Rao and Maurer 1996 builds a one-parameter relationship between the seepage of a channel with the depth of flow.
 A power relationship is then utilized for the stage-discharge relationship, which is coupled with the seepage relationship.

-<span style="color:red"> Someone please add the equation...
-I can't find it.
-Thanks</span>

 $$